robertwaredev/scripts/docs/My Game Idea.md

 - The game should be extremely simple to understand, yet have a high mechanical skill ceiling.
 - Rewards should always be based on how much risk you take.
-- Open PvP cannot be turned off, go fuck yourself.
+- PvP cannot be turned off, go fuck yourself.
+- PvP is not a game mode or a server type, it's a foundational design pillar upon which absolutely everything else rests.
 - Game mechanics should be systematic and encourage socially driven PvP instead of defined game types, rules, or "win" states.
 - World building and lore should be steeped and visually apparent, but a "main story quest" should not be required to understand the game or play it at a high level.